Arctic Oil Drilling

 Keep It in the Ground

-For the sake of the people and animals that call the Arctic home—not to mention the global climate—we must keep Arctic oil in the ground.
+For the sake of the people and animals that call the Arctic home—not to mention the global climate—we must keep offshore oil in the ground for good.
+There’s no climate-safe future that involves drilling in the Arctic Ocean.

 It’s the only way to prevent a devastating spill and end our dependence on fossil fuels.